 Only 5° C cooler was enough to create the last Ice Age, when the sea between Russia and Alaska dropped so much that the first inhabitants of the Americas could easily arrive by walking.
 Nobody knows the actual consequences of the opposite, 5° C warmer, and if we can actually do something about it.
 Would not be good to be cautious and reduce carbon dioxide levels in the air right now, just in case?

-In 1997 a global agreement was signed in Kyoto that intends to do that, but it is struggling to move beyond the paper: the problem is that it ask us all a change in our lifestyle.
+In 1997 a global agreement was signed in Kyoto (and another two decades later in Paris) that intends to do that, but it is struggling to move beyond the paper: the problem is that it ask us all a change in our lifestyle.

-The studies have still many unknowns, specially because no one knows if the climate will stabilize if we stop burning oil.
+The studies have still many unknowns, specially because no one knows if the climate will stabilize if we stop burning fossil fuels.
 The current philosophy of the hypothesis in vogue says it is better to be cautious and stop experimenting with our planet's atmosphere, because if we destroy it neither the Moon nor Mars could offer us an equivalent habitat.
-Everyone of us should reflect and form her or his own opinion.
+Everyone of us should reflect and form her or his own opinion, the pros and cons of acting, the pros and cons of not acting.
 Then, time will tell us whether we were right or wrong.
-Big responsibility, isn't it?
+Tremendous responsibility, isn't it?

 Based on a lecture from the series "End of the World", given at USP, on 20 November 1999.
 Originally published in ABC Color on 19 March 2006.
 Photograph: The Earth is a virtually self-contained ecological system whose only interaction of importance with the outside is given through the light that comes from the Sun.
 In this photo, the Russian space station Mir, on 4 July 1995, flying at 400 km altitude, over the thin layer of gases coating the surface of our planet.
 Credit: mission STS-71 (space shuttle "Atlantis") from NASA.